Dante0909/Fate-Grand-Automata/README.md

 4. Click on Play.
 The script should exit almost immediately.
 Images are saved to `Fate-Grand-Automata/support` folder.
 5. Rename the files to whatever you want and then use with Auto Support Selection.

+## How to use specific friend?
+Here are steps taken to crop pictures.
+1. Take a screenshot inside of a quest's support list.
+It Might work through friends list too.
+2. Rename the picture with a recognizable name, such as the name of your friend.
+For example, "friend.png".
+3. Go to [Online Image Editor](https://www.online-image-editor.com/) and import the picture.
+4. First, resize the picutre so that the height is 720 while keeping the aspect ratio.
+5. Afterwards, crop the picture to only keep the name.
+(The solomon star should not matter)
+6. Move the picture next to the folders "support" and "ce".
+7. Go to the automata app and into the support section.
+Select "Friend" in Selection mode.
+Then scroll down to the friend subsection.
+8. Insert the name of your file(s).
+It will look like this : `friend1.png, friend2.png` etc.
+There you go, that should be it!

 ## Like the project?
 Want to support me?
 Just pray that I can roll [Skadi](https://gamepress.gg/grandorder/servant/scathachskadi)!